Review of Contemporary Fiction

 The Review of Contemporary Fiction is a tri-quarterly journal published by Dalkey Archive Press.
-It features a variety of fiction, reviews and critical essays on literature that has an experimental, avant-garde or subversive bent.
-Founded in 1980 by the publisher John O'Brien, The Review of Contemporary Fiction originally focused upon American and British writers who had been overlooked by the critical establishment, and in this manner the Review succeeded in bringing new critical attention to writers such as William Gaddis, Gilbert Sorrentino, Paul Metcalf, Nicholas Mosley, Donald Barthelme, and many others.
+It features a variety of fiction, reviews and critical essays, with emph on literature that has an experimental, avant-garde or subversive bent.
+Founded in 1980 by the publisher John O'Brien, the Review of Contemporary Fiction originally focused upon American and British writers who had been overlooked by the critical establishment, and in this manner the Review succeeded in bringing new critical attention to writers such as William Gaddis, Gilbert Sorrentino, Paul Metcalf, Nicholas Mosley, Donald Barthelme, and many others.
 In 1984, in order to begin reprinting some of these authors, John O'Brien founded Dalkey Archive Press.

 Over the past few decades, both the Review and Dalkey Archive have widened their focus to include works in translation, especially from countries without a strong presence in global literature.
 Examples of significant international issues of the Review include Slovak Fiction (30.2), New Catalan Fiction (28.1), and New Latvian Fiction (18.1).
-The next upcoming issue of the Review will be on Moldovan Fiction.
+One of the final issues was on Moldovan Fiction (34.2).

 The Review has featured essays and reviews from some of the most well-known writers of today, including Jonathan Franzen, David Foster Wallace, Jonathan Safran Foer, Kathy Acker, Barbara Guest and Jonathan Lethem.
 At the center of the Review is the notion that authors should write about other authors, instead of leaving it to critics or academics.
 When asked why he started the Review of Contemporary Fiction, John O'Brien responded:

+The Review ceased publication in 2016.

 Significant contributors to the Review include: